DevelopingMagic/pdfassembler/README.md

 npm install pdfassembler
 ```

-Next, import pdfassembler in your project, like so:
+Next, import PDF Assembler in your project, like so:

 ```javascript
 PDFAssembler = require('pdfassembler').PDFAssembler;